oracle-terraform-modules/terraform-oci-oke/examples/verrazzano/README.md

 You need to create 2 providers:
 * 1 provider for the region where your OKE cluster and other resources will be created
-* 1 provider for the home region.
+* 1 provider for your tenancy's home region.
 This is required for conducting identity operations.

-> **Note that your home region may not necessarily be the same as your current region.**
+> **Note that your home region may not necessarily be the same as the region where you want to create the cluster.**

 ### Update Terraform values

-* Copy or rename the terraform.tfvars.example to terraform.tfvars
+* Copy or rename the `terraform.tfvars.example` to `terraform.tfvars`

 ```
 cp terraform.tfvars.example terraform.tfvars
 ```

-* Enter or update the values to terraform.tfvars:
+* Enter or update the values to `terraform.tfvars`:

 ```
 api_fingerprint      = ""